solegalli/trainindatablog/_posts/2022-11-09-data-science-and-machine-learning-books.md

 In fact, as I am writing this article, I am using a natural language processing (NLP) tool that helps me select the right keywords to make the article land on the first page of the search for "data science movies."

-But coming back to the book, **"Algorithm of opression"** explains how private interests, along with the monopoly status of a relatively small number of internet search engines, lead to a biased set of search algorithms that privilege whiteness and discriminate against people of color.
+But coming back to the book, **"Algorithm of oppression"** explains how private interests, along with the monopoly status of a relatively small number of internet search engines, lead to a biased set of search algorithms that privilege whiteness and discriminate against people of color.